Anteproperispomenon/metamorTHysis/docs/output.md

 represented one way when followed by a vowel, and another way when followed by a consonant, you'll want to use a "Followed-By" pattern.

-To use a followed-by pattern, you start with a `>` followed by a string.
+To use a followed-by pattern, you write a pattern whose left-hand side ends with a followed-by marker.
+A followed-by marker starts with a `>` followed by a string.
 That string can be a group, a trait, an aspect, or a phoneme.
 For value-traits and value-aspects, it can optionally followed by an `=` and then a value.
 For example, for the phoneme specification...